+What is Trello?
 Is it a techno-socialist utopia, or a bureaucratic nightmare ?

-For now I’ll leave that up to you, dear reader, but provide some illustrations as to how I use Trello in order to collaborate with teams on projects, making decision making easier and more transparent, and keeping myself well organised and on track.
+Here I provide some illustrations as to how I use Trello in order to collaborate with teams on projects, making decision making easier and more transparent, and keeping myself well organised and on track.

 An example project

 This is by no means a full tutorial, but just some highlights worth pointing out.
 Its satisfyingly user-friendly software that can be accessed in your browser as well as desktop and mobile apps.
 So jump in and give it a go – here’s a link to the example board.

 - Make boards public, private, or share them with your teams

 - Create new cards from your modern email app such as Airmail or Spark